Pazhayangadi railway station

 Pazhayangadi railway station (also known as Payangadi railway station)(station code: PAZ) is an NSG–5 category Indian railway station in Palakkad railway division of Southern Railway zone.
 It is a railway station situated in Kannur district of Kerala state in India.
+In the 2025-26 fiscal year, Pazhayangadi railway station recorded ₹5.34 crore in passenger revenue.

 Location

 Pazhayangadi Railway station is located just 1.2 km from Pazhayangadi Bus Stand.

 Kannur International Airport is 50 km from the railway station which will be the airport station.

 Administration

 It falls under the Palakkad railway division of the Southern Railway zone, Indian Railways.